LaunchCodeEducation/intro-to-programming-csharp/src/chapters/classes-objects-math/classes-objects-methods.rst

-Since we used the default constructor to create the ``myCat`` object, the attribute ``name`` will "Alyce" or exactly what we coded it to be.
+Since we used the default constructor to create the ``myCat`` object, the attribute ``name`` will be "Alyce" or exactly what we coded it to be.

 If we wanted to update the name, you would do so like any other variable.